ajss25/MindTracks/README.md

 - Utilize the Spotify API to the full extent to let user login without opening a new page, and offer more variety of playlists.

 ## Notes
 - This app was developed by Alex Shin, Jessica Dutton, Dustin Walkup, and Chunho Lee during BeaverHacks, a three-day hackathon hosted by the OSU Hackathon Club at Oregon State University.
-The event took place September 10 - 13, and the team competed in the New Student Category.
+The event took place September 10 - 13, and the team competed in the New Student Category with the theme "Health".